 Adding a Single Number

-- Optional: Check the number hasn’t already been entered using SmartSearch or QuickSearch
+- To avoid duplicates, check the number hasn’t already been entered using SmartSearch or QuickSearch

 - View the customer who owns the number